-Microsoft sometimes discontinues or retires its products without providing enough information as to why they are doing it.
-There were some good products that were still in demand, but Microsoft refused to continue them.
-This post looks at discontinued as well as failed Microsoft products – operating systems, and different software compatible with Windows OS.
+Microsoft sometimes discontinues or retires its products without providing enough information about why they do it.
+Some good products were still in demand, but Microsoft refused to continue them.
+This post looks at discontinued and failed Microsoft products – operating systems and different software compatible with Windows OS.

 Discontinued Microsoft Operating Systems

 These are not exactly discontinued.
 They are abandoned by Microsoft 0r they may have reached end of support.
 You can still use them if they are on your computer or by installing them using disks/floppies/USB drives.
 Microsoft stopped supporting these outdated operating systems.
 There is no official support from Microsoft, and these so-called “discontinued” operating systems will not prove to be safe from malware.
 Plus, the current-day apps may not work on older operating systems:

 - MS-DOS, the operating system on a floppy disk